 Who makes up the governing body and how are decisions made?

-We anticipate HOA fees will range from $50-550 depending on lot size (based on sq. meters).
+HOA fees range from $50-550/month depending on lot size (based on sq. meters).
+The total budget approved by the HOA gets divided by square meters and then each neighbor pays their equivalent (this is Costa Rican law for Condominiums).
 The monthly fee includes infrastructure for electric and fibre-optic internet, water service, trash/recycling/compost collection, weekly basket of fresh produce from the farm, maintenance of all common spaces (yoga, common building, pool, multi-purpose/coworking space, farm), maintenance of roads, hiking & biking trails, maintenance of food forest and communal orchard, and security.
 Also, there are opportunities at Alegría, such as commercial farm produce, event sites, educational retreats, etc. that can generate income and reduce monthly dues.

 How much are HOA dues and what does it cover?